 Don’t let the first time you use your radio be when your feet are already starting to get wet!
 Do you know how to use your VHF to let Coastguard know where you’re going, the right things to say, or what radio channel to use?

 And do you also know that in order to operate a VHF radio in a non-emergency situation you’re legally required to hold a VHF Radio Operator Certificate?
 It’s easy to get yourself sorted with your operator’s certificate, read about the VHF radio course here.

 And when you've got your VHF certificate...

 Get your VHF Callsign.
-There are at least 126 boats called Kingfisher in our database, so a VHF Callsign is the best way to uniquely identify your boat and is used when you get in touch with Coastguard Radio to log your trip report.
+There are at least 126 boats called Kingfisher in our database, and a VHF Callsign is how we can uniquely identify your boat.
+You can use your Callsign when you get in touch with Coastguard Radio to log your trip report.

 Your VHF Callsign stores information like the length, type of boat, its colour and safety equipment on board, as well as your emergency contact’s details, making it much easier for Coastguard to find you if we need to.